simdjson/simdjson/doc/basics_doxygen.md

 }
 ```

-The following is a similar example where one first accesses
+The following is a similar example where one wants to get the id of the first tweet without
+triggering exceptions.
+To do this, we use `["statuses"].at(0)["id"]`.
+We break that expression down:

-an array matching the "statuses" key.
-The result is expected to be
+- Get the list of tweets (the `"statuses"` key of the document) using `["statuses"]`).
+The result is expected to be an array.
-an array.
-One select the first value in the array.
-The result
-is expected to be an object.
-One then selects the vallue corresponding
+- Get the first tweet using `.at(0)`.
+The result is expected to be an object.
-to the key "id".
-We expec the value to be a non-negative integer.
+- Get the id of the tweet using ["id"].
+We expect the value to be a non-negative integer.

+Observe how we use the `at` method when querying an index into an array, and not the bracket operator.

 ```
 #include "simdjson.h"